paulmoseskailer/ensimag-thesis-template/README.md

 ## Usage
 ### Set thesis metadata
 Fill in your thesis details in the [`metadata.typ`](/metadata.typ) file:
-* Degree (Bachelor or Master)
-* Your study program
-* English and German title
-* Advisor and supervisor
-* Your name (without e-mail address or matriculation number)
-* The start and submission date

 ### Write your thesis
 For the actual content of your thesis, there is a dedicated folder named [`/content`](/content) which includes all the chapters and sections of your thesis.
 This applies for the proposal as well as the thesis (see [`/content/proposal`](/content/proposal) for proposal content).